Carbon neutrality and energy planning

 7 Birdswood Avenue, Macleod

-This workshop will give you some simple tips to make your new project as energy efficient as possible.
+This workshop will give you simple tips to make your new project as energy efficient as possible.

 Positive Charge presents Energy Saving Information night